wowsinfo/WoWs-Game-Data/README.md

 ## Slow reloading guns (> 30sec)
 ## Big guns (>= 410mm)
 ## Small guns (< 120mm)
+## Ships
+All ships in the game including deleted ships and special event ships.

 ## Submarines
 A list of all submarines in the game.
 There are currently not visible on the API.